ADM-3A: Legacy

-Finally, the Control key was located above, not below, the Shift key—in the same place where most modern PC keyboards put the Caps Lock key.
+Finally, the Control key is located above, not below, the Shift key—in the same place where most modern PC keyboards put the Caps Lock key.
 Many standard Unix key combinations were designed with the QWERTY layout and the ADM-3A's original Ctrl key placement in mind.
 Many of those key combinations are still in use today, even on non-Unix operating systems.
 Seasoned computer users familiar with the original layout often claim that the different position of the Ctrl key on modern PC keyboard layouts makes the use of Ctrl key combinations more cumbersome.
 Solutions exist for many operating systems to switch around the Caps Lock and Ctrl keys in software, thus making the PC keyboard layout more closely resemble the ADM-3A's keyboard layout.

 The legacy of the ADM-3A's keyboard also lives on in Japan, where the local layout follows it almost exactly.
 Local Mac keyboard layouts even retain the ADM-3A's position of the Control key, transposing it with the Caps Lock key.